-Open – Andre Aggasi’s Autobiography teaches you so much about tennis and a life of a sportsman.
+Open – Andre Aggasi’s Autobiography teaches you so much about tennis and the life of a sportsman.

-From the day he was born Andre’s Was born to be a tennis player ,and at a age when you are still learning and enjoying your childhood.
+From the day he was born Andre’s Was born to be a tennis player, and at an age when you are still learning and enjoying your childhood.

 Andre’s Father bet $10,000 on his son for a match against Jim Brown.

 While the father went home to get the cash.
 A senior tennis club manager begged Jim Brown to lower his stakes…

 The only thing Andre did was Play Tennis.
 A sport which he hated all his life.
 But, Became his life and became one of the few greats in Tennis we know today.

 This blog ain’t about him personally, But on what do the different tournaments means, The different types of courts and the common terms that are used in tennis.

 The first (and now oldest) tennis tournament was held at Wimbledon in 1877 and hence it’s called the Wimbledon and considered the prestigious Grand Slam.
 The Grand Slam tournaments are the four most important annual tennis events.
 The Grand Slam consists of the Australian Open in mid-January, the French Open in May and June, Wimbledon in June and July, and the US Open in August and September.
 Each tournament is played over a period of two weeks.

 are known as Ladies’ and Gentlemen’s singles and doubles.